Ichirou Mizuki: Career

 He would return to recording in 2007 with his performances on the soundtrack of Juken Sentai Gekiranger, singing its ending theme "Tao", an image song "Chikai", and on another image song "Burning up! ~Jōnetsu o Uketsui de~" performed as a duet with Takayoshi Tanimoto who sang the series' opening theme.
 He also sang on JAM Project's single "STORMBRINGER", the opening theme for Kotetsushin Jeeg, a sequel to Steel Jeeg.
 In 2008, he released his 40th anniversary Ichirou Mizuki: Newest Best album, the Michi ~road~ (道〜road〜) 5-CD box set including 216 songs from his discography, and the TV Size Best album.
 Other recent releases by Mizuki include two singles for Chōjin Neiger, a local hero from Akita Prefecture.
 His most recent work is a single for the OVA adaptation of Katteni Kaizō, with its theme song "Katte ni Kaizō Shite mo Ii ze", and an insert song, called "Nuiguruma", featuring Kenji Ohtsuki.
 In 2016, Mizuki was a recipient of the Lifetime Achievement Award at the Tokyo Anime Awards Festival.
+In 2017, Mizuki collaborated with Kang Vorakorn, they sang "Miraigar T1" as their final work for Mizuki.
 In 2020, he received the Tanita Health Award, which "honor[s] individuals or groups that have contributed to improving the health of Japanese people."

 On April 25, 2021, it was announced Mizuki was suffering from partial vocal cord paralysis and would focus on recovering from it.
 In July 2022, Mizuki's management revealed he had been diagnosed with lung cancer that had spread to his lymph nodes and brain.
 He said he had surgery in June and was undergoing physical therapy and speech therapy.
 He said he was planning to hold a belated celebration of his 50 years in the music industry, and did not plan to retire.